Nonadiabatic derivative couplings through multiple Franck-Condon modes dictate the energy gap law for near and short-wave infrared dye molecules

-A recent work\cite{friedman-chem7} by Friedman {\it et al.} reported fairly universal energy gap law\cite{englman-mp18,jang-jcp155-1} behavior of nonradiative decay rates for a broad class of NIR and SWIR dye molecules.
-Similar observation was reported more recently for different kinds of NIR dye molecules based on single molecule spectroscopy as well.\cite{erker-jacs144} The observed experimental trends\cite{friedman-chem7,erker-jacs144} have significant implications because they suggest simple direct nonadiabatic transitions through NDC terms as major routes for nonradiative decays.
-However, as yet, detailed mechanisms involved in such universal energy gap law behavior have not been verified quantitatively at theoretical level.
-Given the growing importance of NIR and SWIR chromophores in biological imaging applications,\cite{thimsen-nanophotonics6,xie-np16,pascal-csr50,li-jacs142} understanding how NDCs pose limitations on lifetimes of excited states is of particular interest.
-The present letter addresses this issue.
+Indeed, a recent work\cite{friedman-chem7} by Friedman {\it et al.} reported fairly universal energy gap law\cite{englman-mp18,jang-jcp155-1} behavior of nonradiative decay rates for a broad class of NIR and SWIR dye molecules.
+Similar observation was reported more recently for different kinds of NIR dye molecules based on single molecule spectroscopy as well.\cite{erker-jacs144} The observed experimental trends\cite{friedman-chem7,erker-jacs144} suggest simple direct nonadiabatic transitions through NDC terms as major routes for nonradiative decays, which however have not been demonstrated clearly by any theoretical calculations yet.
+Given the growing importance of NIR and SWIR chromophores in biological imaging applications\cite{Thimsen2017,Xie2022,Pascal2021,Li2020}, \rc{quantitative understanding of the role of NDCs on lifetimes of excited states also has} significant implications and applications.
+The present letter elucidates this issue through detailed theoretical modeling of experimental lineshapes and nonradiative rates.

-We here report comparative computational and experimental studies of two similar dye molecules, 7-dimethylamino flavylium pentamethine (Flav5) and 7-dimethylamino flavylium heptamethine (Flav7) and some deuterated forms of the latter synthesized recently (see SI for experimental details).
-Flav5 and Flav7 are NIR/SWIR dye molecules with similar structural motifs (see Fig. \ref{dyes}), but their nonradiative decay rates, $3.2\ {\rm ns}^{-1}$ (Flav5) and $14.8\ {\rm ns}^{-1}$ (Flav7), are different by about a factor of five.
+As representative cases, we here report comparative computational and experimental studies of two similar dye molecules, 7-dimethylamino flavylium pentamethine (Flav5) and 7-dimethylamino flavylium heptamethine (Flav7) and some deuterated forms of the latter molecule synthesized recently (see SI for experimental details).
+Flav5 and Flav7 are NIR/SWIR dye molecules with similar structural motifs (see Fig. \ref{dyes}), but their experimental nonradiative decay rates determined in dichloromethane (DCM) solvent, $3.2\ {\rm ns}^{-1}$ (Flav5) and $14.8\ {\rm ns}^{-1}$ (Flav7), are different by about a factor of five.

+As computational methods for obtaining our theoretical data, we here employ the density functional theory (DFT)\cite{parr1989,dreizler_gross,engel_dreizler} and time dependent DFT (TD-DFT)\cite{parr1989,gros1995,marq2003} methods with CAM-B3LYP functional,\cite{yana2004} which has been tested broadly and is known to produce fairly accurate values of reorganization energies\cite{higashi-jpcb118} and Huang-Rhys (HR) factors.\cite{li-jcc42} Our choice is also supported by a recent comprehensive study\cite{li-cs13} showing that CAM-B3LYP is one of the best functionals available for calculating excited state properties although it sometimes overestimates excitation energies.